 While this medical crisis continues, it’s difficult to know what economic pain may occur further down the road.
 We’re likely to see enormous changes in some industries and you’ll need your CRM to generate leads and identify opportunities.
 Work through prospects and customers that haven’t been contacted for years, switch to new markets (ie. can your products be used successfully domestically too?), and research companies relentlessly.
 The more you know, the more you share with your team, the more likely the success during and after this crisis.

-The new normal may be just like the old normal, who knows?
-But keeping a rigorous sales process, using a CRM to ensure information is distributed, and effective monitoring of your team will be key to success no matter what happens.
+The new normal may be just like the old normal; who knows?
+However, keeping a rigorous sales process, using a CRM to ensure information is distributed, and effectively monitoring your team will be key to success no matter what happens.

 Ring us for free assistance on your sales on 0121 288 0808.